SuperOfficeDocs/superoffice-docs/docs/api/netserver/using-collections.md

 ---
-# Mandatory fields.
-title: collections_best_practices       # (Required) Very important for SEO.
+title: Use and misuse of collections
+uid: collections_best_practices
-description: Use and misuse of collections # (Required) Important for SEO.
+description: Use and misuse of collections
+author: {github-id}
-author: {github-id}             # Your GitHub alias. so.date: 11.05.2016
+so.date: 11.05.2016
 keywords:
-so.topic: concept         # article, howto, reference, concept, guide
+so.topic: concept

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: onsite              # cloud or onsite
+so.envir: onsite
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # Use and misuse of collections